MA Graphic Arts

 Our award-winning careers service helps you develop your employment potential through career coaching, a vacancy service for internships, placements, jobs, global opportunities, volunteering and community activity plus support for entrepreneurial activity, and access to employer events.

 We are looking for highly motivated students with skills and experience in graphic design, illustration or related subjects.
-Candidates will normally be expected to have attained an honours degree, but applicants with other qualifications or professional experience are also encouraged to apply.
+Usually applicants will have an undergraduate degree, but applicants with other qualifications or professional experience are also encouraged to apply.

-All applications are carefully considered and prospective candidates invited for interview.
-Interviewees should be able to show a portfolio of their current practical work that includes evidence of developmental stages and process, as well as final outcomes.
-We look for an awareness of current debates within design and a commitment to developing original content for the production of new work.
+Your portfolio can consist of 12-15 pieces of work and should show your current practical work, evidence of developmental stages and process, as well as final outcomes.
+We look for an awareness of current debates within design, a commitment to developing original content for the production of new work, and a growing interest in what research can be for creative practitioners.
+Further information will be provided on receipt of your application.

 - Why have you decided to study for an MA at this point in your career?

-- How you see your work and its link to Graphic Arts research? (practical, theoretical or both);
+- How do you see your work and its link to Graphic Arts research (practical, theoretical or both)?

 - What are your creative influences and how do these frame your thinking?